MakeSchool-Tutorials/Makestagram-Swift-V3/P14-Creating-Posts/content.md

 }
 ```

 Last, we'll need to create a more suitable location for our post image files to be stored.
 Right now, since we're storing all of our images at the same path.
 If you haven't figured it out already; they're being overwritten.
-Let's create a new extension for `FIRStorageReference` that generates a new storage location for each user's post:
+Let's create a new extension for `StorageReference` that generates a new storage location for each user's post:

 > [action]
-Create a new extension file called `FIRStorageReference+Post.swift` with the following content:
+Create a new extension file called `StorageReference+Post.swift` with the following content:
 >
 ```
 import Foundation
 import FirebaseStorage
 >
-extension FIRStorageReference {
+extension StorageReference {
     static let dateFormatter = ISO8601DateFormatter()
 >
-    static func newPostImageReference() -> FIRStorageReference {
+    static func newPostImageReference() -> StorageReference {
         let uid = User.current.uid
         let timestamp = dateFormatter.string(from: Date())
 >
-        return FIRStorage.storage().reference().child("images/posts/\(uid)/\(timestamp).jpg")
+        return Storage.storage().reference().child("images/posts/\(uid)/\(timestamp).jpg")
     }
 }
 ```

-Here we create an extension to FIRStorageReference with a class method that will generate a new location for each new post image that is created by the current ISO timestamp.
+Here we create an extension to StorageReference with a class method that will generate a new location for each new post image that is created by the current ISO timestamp.

 We can update our code in `PostService` to use the new location generation: